 - Ensure that you live within your means.

-- Bring in some extra money by taking on a second job or starting a hobby that could generate an income.
+- Generate extra income by taking on a second job or starting a potentially lucrative hobby.

-- “Use cash instead of credit, research shows this behaviour will help you save [between 12% and] 18% whenever you shop,” reveals Desai.
+- “Use cash instead of credit,” Desai recommends.
+Research shows this behaviour will help you save between 12% and 18% whenever you shop.”

-- If you are not managing your debt on your own, get professional assistance from a debt counsellor or your bank.
+- If you are not able to manage your debt, seek professional assistance from a debt counsellor or your bank.

-- To ensure that you don’t fall back into your old spend habits, Desai suggests that you budget for small, inexpensive rewards.
+- To ensure that you don’t fall back into your old spending habits, Desai suggests that you budget for small, inexpensive rewards.

-- To avoid falling into arrears with your credit providers, Experian notes that it is important that you pay your monthly instalments in full.
+- To avoid falling into arrears with your credit providers, Experian notes that it’s important to pay your monthly instalments in full.

-Knight suggests that once you have drawn up a list of your debt, you should start with paying off the smallest outstanding amount first.
-Then starting paying off the second amount on your list.
-Once you have paid off both amounts, combine the monthly instalments you were paying to pay off the third-largest debt.
+Knight suggests that once you’ve drawn up a list of your debt, you can try paying off the smallest amount first.
+You can then start paying off the second amount on your list.
+Once you have paid off both amounts, combine the monthly instalments you were paying, to pay off the third-largest debt.
 This can enable you to expedite settling all of your debt.

-“Getting out of debt is not an impossible challenge.
-The solution begins with the correct attitude and a commitment to resolve or improve the situation, undertaken in small steps that will result in dramatic change,” highlights Desai.
+Desai adds, “Getting out of debt is not an impossible challenge.
+The solution begins with the correct attitude and a commitment to resolve or improve the situation, undertaken in small steps that will result in dramatic change.”